-Welcome to Gateway House: Indian Council on Global Relations.
-We are a foreign policy think tank in Mumbai, established to engage India’s leading corporations and individuals in debate and scholarship on India’s foreign policy and the nation’s role in global affairs.
-We are membership-based, independent, non-partisan and not-for-profit.
+On March 11, 2020, Gateway House completed 10 years of its mission: to engage India’s leading corporations, financial institutions and individuals in debate and scholarship on India’s foreign policy and expand the nation’s role in global affairs.

 In order to achieve this ambitious goal building institutional and intellectual capacity in India, we decided against taking government or foreign agency funding.
 We wanted to integrate the expertise of business into our research to develop a pragmatic foreign policy for India.
 Hence, we set ourselves up as independent, non-partisan, membership-based, not-for-profit.
 Most importantly, we are the only foreign policy think tank in the world started by two women.
 Over the past decade, we have seen a greater consciousness of the important contributions that women make to business and policy-making.
 But progress in their involvement has been patchy.
 At the same time, there have been enough believers to encourage us to persist.

 With a small amount of individual and corporate funding, we set up Gateway House in a donor’s parking lot – like start-ups all over the world, except we were building an intellectual institution.

 We quietly began breaking into uncharted territory.
 Foreign policy used to be regarded as the preserve of government, and new business thinking was the domain of business schools and chambers of commerce.
 The concept of a “think tank” was a novelty outside New Delhi and the male-dominated field was confined to an established few players.
 India needed new policies, and independent institutions where ideas could be thought through, debated, and put out for public and government consumption.
 People questioned locating Gateway House in Mumbai, a city of commerce rather than politics.
 But, we pressed on, joined by young scholars, all passionately invested in the merit of the mission, and gender balance.